 2. Do yourself a favor and Google your own name.
 As silly as this sounds, you’ll be able to see what any employer would while doing the same.
 I once worked for a company in which the employer specifically asked me to check each candidate’s Facebook before he called them back for an interview.
 Do not feel weird asking people to untag you from those pictures at the club from six years ago.
 You might even come across an old Myspace account you forgot existed from back when you may have been ever so slightly less careful about your online image.

 3. Even some “harmless” opinions have a better home than your Facebook status.
 Politics and controversial news may seem like a safe route to go, but what if your boss has the polar opposite view of the situation?
 We all know how awkward it can be having a conversation with someone who just does NOT see your side.
 Don’t make the mistake of putting your boss and coworkers in this boat by forcing them to view your opinion online.
+A great rule of thumb when expressing your opinions online is to keep it positive!
 If you’d like to express your views, try to keep it positive.

 4. Avoid arguing/ venting/ slander AT ALL COSTS!
 Nothing looks worse than the person who can’t control themselves when they’re not even face to face.
 How would they handle themselves during challenges at work?
 Most employers aren’t going to want to find out.

 Have questions about what’s appropriate/ inappropriate on social media?
 Leave us a comment!